wlangera/gcube-bcubed-hack/paper.md

 # Discussion and future work
 ## Collaboration
 The methods outlined in this paper proved to be very efficient for hackathon code collaboration.
 A thorough preparation turned out to be crucial for working together on a single project in a large group.
 We recommend to set up code repository structure and provide pseudocode (architecture) beforehand if possible.
-This way, all participants can focus on the content of the project from the start.
-Defining modular tasks in advance and preparing an interactive follow-up schedule (the scrum board) also helped to ensure participant engagement and a quick and smooth onset of code development.
+In this way, all participants can focus on the content of the project from the beginning.
+Defining modular tasks in advance and preparing an interactive follow-up schedule (the scrum board) also helped to ensure participant engagement and a quick and smooth start of code development.

-## Current shortcommings
+## Current shortcomings
 It is impossible to list all potential shortcomings for a project developed within such a short time frame, but several conceptual issues emerged during discussions.
 A simulation framework is only valuable if it can realistically model biological and sampling processes.
 This is particularly true for the occurrence process, handled by the `simulate_occurrences()` function.
-For example, this function generates a new sample for each time point from the spatial pattern, which remains unchanged over time, lacking spatiotemporal autocorrelation.
+For example, this function generates a new sample for each time point from the spatial pattern that remains unchanged over time, lacking spatiotemporal autocorrelation.

 **gcube** is designed to be an accessible and easy-to-use package for exploring cube-related research questions within a controlled and customisable environment.
 However, there is an inherent trade-off between increasing the complexity of the package and maintaining its usability.
 Balancing these factors is crucial to ensure that the package remains practical for researchers while still offering enough flexibility for robust and realistic simulations.
 Future improvements should aim to introduce more sophisticated spatiotemporal dynamics without compromising ease of use.

-We list some potentially useful references here without going to much into detail:
+We list some potentially useful references here without going too much into detail:

-- Instead of sampling from a Poisson distribution using `stats::rpois()` [@R2024lang], we can model the number of occurrences in space and time.
-For example using point process models [@inlabru] or spatiotemporal GLMMs (Generalized Linear Mixed Effects Models) [@sdmTMB].
+- Instead of sampling from a Poisson distribution, we can model the number of occurrences in space and time.
+For example, using point process models [@inlabru] or spatiotemporal GLMMs (Generalized Linear Mixed Effects Models) [@sdmTMB].
 - Implement individual based models (on (meta)population level?), which allows for a high degree of complexity of individuals and of interactions among individuals [see e.g., @grimm2013individual].
 - Simulate random spatial point patterns [@spatstat], e.g. using a homogeneous or inhomogeneous Poisson process.
 This might be an alternative to the current method rather than a solution for spatiotemporal autocorrelation.

 ## Future development
-After working with many people on a single project, an evident first step is the need for code clean-up and unifying coding style and documentation.
-Due to time constrains, some documentation needs to be added or corrected and unit tests need to be added where necessary for higher code coverage.
-It would also be good to add vignettes that demonstrate the usage of the different functions arguments throughout the cube simulation workflow.
+After working with many people on a single project, an obvious first step is the need for code cleanup and unifying coding style and documentation.
+Due to time constraints, some documentation needs to be added or corrected, and unit tests need to be added where necessary for higher code coverage.
+It would also be good to add vignettes that demonstrate the usage of the different functions' arguments throughout the cube simulation workflow.

 Several (smaller) issues were posted on GitHub during the hackathon.
 These (and newly arising) issues will be monitored and fixed.
-Also, for future development, we will evidently aim to address the shortcommings listed in the subsection above.
+Also, for future development, we will evidently aim to address the shortcomings listed in the subsection above.
 Other, major enhancements would be to (1) provide an efficient way, i.e. a set of functions, for creating cubes for multiple species at once, and (2) implement the virtual species approach as outlined earlier.

 Finally, an interesting package that was not noticed during the preparation or the hackathon itself is the **mobsim** package [@may2018mobsim].
-This package simulates species abundance and distribution in a spatial landscape, allowing users to set properties like total individuals, species-abundance distribution, and spatial aggregation.
+This package simulates the abundance abundance and distribution of species in a spatial landscape, allowing users to set properties such as total individuals, species-abundance distribution, and spatial aggregation.
 It also provides functions to calculate biodiversity metrics, such as rarefaction curves and species–area relationships, and to simulate different sampling designs.
 It might be interesting to compare with and to look into the methods used by this package.

 # Links to software
 The **gcube** code repository can be found here: https://github.com/b-cubed-eu/gcube.
 The pkgdown website here: https://b-cubed-eu.github.io/gcube.
 The final commit hash of the GitHub repo at the end of the hackathon:

 https://github.com/b-cubed-eu/gcube/commit/6cceb2b229ac25d1df47a9c3a2e20b464f827e18

 The current package version, at the time of publishing this paper, is 0.4.0 [@langeraert2024gcube].
 It contains several vignettes on the pkgdown website that explain the simulation workflow in detail.
-Also, functions are added that provide calculation of data cubes for multiple species at once, unit tests are added and documentation is completed.
+Also, functions are added that provide calculation of data cubes for multiple species at once, unit tests are added, and documentation is completed.

 The B-Cubed hackathon repository can be found here: https://github.com/b-cubed-eu/hackathon-projects-2024.
 It contains R Markdown scripts in preparation of the event.